Health System in Yemen

 Bonyan Organization is putting great efforts into providing the essential healthcare needs to the neediest in Yemen.
 Bonyan Organization covers;

 - The cost of medical examinations for needy families in areas that lack free medical services.

 - And the costs for minor surgeries if necessary.

 What Are the Health Issues in Yemen?

 Yemen faces many health issues and a series of disease outbreaks, such as; cholera, diphtheria, the Covid-19 pandemic, high levels of maternal and child malnutrition, and low immunization rates.

 Yemen is experiencing the world’s worst food security crisis, with 20.1 million people—nearly two-thirds of the population—requiring food assistance at the beginning of 2020.

 What Type of Health Care System Does Yemen Have?

-More than 50% of the hospitals and medical facilities are destroyed, most of the remaining health centers are functioning with very limited financial capacities.
+More than 50% of the hospitals and medical facilities are destroyed, and most of the remaining health centers have minimal financial capacities.